Hanhnguyen21-sys/MyOfficeHours/README.txt

 Version: 0.6

 Who did what
-- Nguyen Nguyen: Designed and implemented Schedule UI, along with implementation for saving schedules to database.
+- Nguyen Nguyen: Design UI for search page and dashboard (when adding a button for Search Office Hours Schedule)
-- Meghana Indukuri: Fixed bugs in UI and implemented sorting + ReadME.
+- Meghana Indukuri: Search page (show list of schedule of searched student)
-- Misbah Syed: Implemented navigation and organization for Dashboard and the application as a whole.
+- Misbah Syed: Populate 10 office hours for at least 4 students + Read me + Test + Integrate and submission
-- Oliver Majano: Implemented UI for the schedule list and displayed the schedule data.
+- Oliver Majano: Delete Office Hour Schedule (From table view and Database)

 Any other instruction that users need to know:
 N/A